 6. Unplug

-If I have my phone with me during my life giving activity, it will quickly drain the joy right out of me.
+If I have my phone with me during my life-giving activity, it will quickly drain the joy right out of me.
 My phone has a way of calling me – and making me think that I should be doing work.

 The only way I can get away from it is to put my phone down and walk away.
-When I’m doing self-care, I make it a point to not bring my phone along.
+When I’m doing self-care, I make it a point not to bring my phone along.
 Or if I’m doing something that I may need a phone, I either have one of my kids be in charge of it, or I leave it in my purse or something.
 Out of sight, out of mind…

 The time away from my phone is so refreshing.
-When being unplugged is combined with a joy giving activity, it does so much to help improve my mood.
+When being unplugged is combined with a joy-giving activity, it does so much to help improve my mood.

 So walk away from the phone and leave it be.
 Go do something fun without it.
+Everything will still be there when you get back, I promise!

 7. Make a Plan